 This one requires a little bit of creativity.
 Take all the main points that you discuss with your family about the trip, like hotel stays, maps, even rides, and use images online to create a picture book that gives them a visual guide.
 With the hotel room, try to use several different images of available rooms so your more anxious ones don’t become fixated on the specifics of one particular room.

-I hope that helps to give you a few ideas of how you can prep your way to success on your next vacation.
-In the coming weeks, I will be discussing how to help your special needs family settle into your holiday routine, what to do if disaster strikes, and making the most of the Disney Parks, in each location, for families with sensory and anxiety struggles.
+I hope that helps to give you a few ideas on how to prep your way to success on your next vacation.
+Take a look at these helpful articles on how to help your special needs family settle into your holiday routine, what to do if disaster strikes, and making the most of the Disney Parks, in each location, for families with sensory and anxiety struggles.